No.

 -Teeth chattering with cold

--We make a small group and start chattering about
+-We make a small group and start chattering about latest issues.

 21